finbourne/luminesce-sdk-java/sdk/docs/CertificateManagementApi.md

 > List&lt;CertificateState&gt; listCertificates()

-[EXPERIMENTAL] ListCertificates: List previously minted certificates
+ListCertificates: List previously minted certificates

  Lists all the certificates previously minted to which you have access.
 The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden